marcoguerini/CONAN/README.md

 ## CONAN description
 The dataset consists of 4,078 pairs over the 3 languages.
 Together with the data we also provide 3 types of metadata: expert demographics, hate speech sub-topic and counter-narrative type.
-The dataset is augmented through translation (from Italian/French to English) and paraphrasing, which brought the total number of pairs to 15,024.
+The dataset is augmented through translation (from Italian/French to English) and paraphrasing, which brought the total number of pairs to 14.988\*.

-After post-hoc analysis, we decided to delete 9 original pairs (in total 36 piars including augmented pairs).
-The final total number of pairs is 14,988.
+\*The original number was 15.024 but after post-hoc analysis, we deleted 9 original pairs (36 piars including augmented pairs) because they did not meet the required standard.

 ## File description
 In the [json file](https://github.com/marcoguerini/CONAN/blob/master/CONAN.json), each line starts with an ID, followed by a pair of hate speech/counter-narrative and the metadata (hate speech type, hate speech sub-topic, counter-narrative type, and demographics).